-By end of 2019 (next review)
+By end of 2020 (next review)

-- ♦ To decrease the proportion of cars travelling to the school to 40%. - ◆ To further increase the percentage of pupils walking less than 3 km to and from school to 20%.

-- To maintain the percentage of pupils sharing a lift to and from school at around 11%. - To maintain or increase the percentage of pupils using public transport at 40%.
+- ♦ To decrease the proportion of cars travelling to the school to 40%. - ♦ To further increase the percentage of pupils walking less than 3 km to and from school to 20%. - ◆ To increase the percentage of pupils sharing a lift to and from school to around 11%. - ♦ To maintain or increase the percentage of pupils using public transport at 40%.